davebraze/david-braze/content/post/what-is-a-phoneme/index.md

 from phonemic transcriptions.
 Each phonetic variant of a phoneme will be represented by a different symbol.
-So, while the phonemic transcription of "milk" is as given above ("/m&#x026A;lk/"), the phonetic transcription looks like this: [m&#x026A;&#x26B;k].
-Notice that in the first case, we use the same symbol (/l/) as in "like".
+So, while the phonemic transcription of "milk" is as given above ("/m&#x026A;lk/"), the phonetic transcription looks like this: [m&#x026A;&#x29F;k].
+Notice that in the first case, we use the same symbol (/l/) as for the ell in "like".
 That's because we have the same phoneme in both words.
-But in the second case, we use a different symbol ([&#x26B;]).
-In this case we are representing the specific phone, which is different than the ell phone that occurs in "like".
+But in the second case, we use a different symbol ([&#x29F;]).
+In this case we are representing the specific phone (not phoneme!), which is different than the ell phone that occurs in "like".

 So what about the short-hand of calling a phoneme a speech sound?
 Does it matter if we gloss over what some might consider a niggling detail